 CORONAVIRUS RESPONSE UPDATE

-Every week we review the COVID-19 status of our community.
-Since there has been a decline in COVID-19 cases and vaccinations are underway; we have decided to reopen for in-person teaching on Monday, February 22, 2021.
+We are excited to announce the re-opening of our centers for in-person teaching on Monday, February 22, 2021.
 We will still offer a virtual option to families who are not ready to return to the centers.

 About Head Start

 Head Start is a federally-funded program that provides preschool education, ensuring that both children and parents are prepared for kindergarten and a life filled with learning.
 Through either direct services or referrals, Head Start children also receive numerous health services ensuring good physical, dental, nutritional and mental health.
 Head Start is provided to income-eligible families at no cost and services pregnant moms, children with special needs, infants, toddlers and children up to age five.

 Three different Head Start programs exist to best serve our children and parents:

 Head Start serves children ages 3 to 5 who are not eligible for kindergarten.

 Early Head Start

 Early Head Start serves pregnant women and children under 3 years of age.

 The Head Start Home School program supports families by providing in-home services to assist parents in the educational growth of their children.
 Home visitors come into the home weekly and work with parent and child on activities designed to address their child’s individual needs.
 Children also learn through socialization during regular visits to a center.

 The Head Start Home School program serves pregnant women and families with children up five years old (before entering kindergarten).
 Head Start Home School is a great alternative to traditional preschool education if the parent is not ready for their child to go to a center, or if the parent wants more one-on-one assistance in helping their child prepare for a life filled with learning.